'Assad emails' shed light on Syrian leader's private life

 The newspaper says it believes the messages are genuine, although it admits it has not been possible to verify every one.

 They are said to have been intercepted by members of the Supreme Council of the Revolution between last June and early February, according to the Guardian.

 If genuine, they have provided some fascinating insight into the private life of President Bashar al-Assad and his British-born wife, Asma.

 The emails appear to show that Mr Assad received advice from Iran on several occasions during the year since the Syrian uprising began.
 In December a Lebanese businessman, Hussein Mortada, who has connections to Iran, apparently urged Mr Assad to stop blaming al-Qaeda for a double car bombing in Damascus.

 Mr Mortada wrote: "I have received contacts from Iran and Hezbollah and they directed me not to mention al-Qaeda is behind the operation.
 It is a blatant tactical media mistake."

 There was also some forthright advice at the end of last year to the president's wife, Asma, from a daughter of the emir of Qatar, Mayassa al-Thani.
 She appears to have written: "The opportunity for real change and development was lost a long time ago.
-Nevertheless, one opportunity closes, others open up - and I hope it's not too late for reflection and coming out of the state of denial."'White gold diamonds'
+Nevertheless, one opportunity closes, others open up - and I hope it's not too late for reflection and coming out of the state of denial."